aws-quickstart/quickstart-cherwell/README.md

 Install [Golang](https://golang.org/doc/install) and the [AWS Go Sdk](https://aws.amazon.com/sdk-for-go/)

-Clone the repo:
+1. Clone the repo:

     $git clone https://github.com/brianterry/quickstart-cherwell.git

-Navigate to: *functions/source*
+2. Navigate to: *functions/source*

     $ cd functions/source

-Build the lambda functions:
+3. Build the lambda functions:

     $ make

+4. Create a folder on s3 and note the name
-Upload all Cloudformation assets to S3.
+5. Upload contents of this repo to s Cloudformation assets to S3.
+6. Login the AWS console and select the cherwell-master.template.json template and input the name of the S3 folder you created in step 5.
+7. Wait until the stack deployment is complete.